 Soil health is commonly defined through its capacity to function as a living system that sustains productivity and ecosystem services, rather than as an inert medium (Kibblewhite et al., 2008).
 This definition is particularly relevant to mulberry because perennial root systems interact continuously with the rhizosphere, and repeated harvest induces repeated regrowth demands that rely on synchronised nutrient supply and resilient water buffering.
 In practical terms, soils with better structure and biological activity tend to maintain more stable plant-available water and can support nutrient transformation pathways that reduce reliance on immediately soluble inputs.
 For mulberry gardens facing warmer temperatures and more frequent rainfall variability, such buffering capacity is not a luxury but a production requirement.
 Central to soil health is soil organic matter, yet contemporary soil science emphasises that organic matter is not a single substance that can be “added back” in a simple manner.
 Instead, it is the outcome of interacting processes: organic inputs are decomposed and transformed by microbes, and the persistence of organic matter depends on stabilisation mechanisms such as association with minerals and physical protection within aggregates.
 This complexity has been described as the “contentious nature” of soil organic matter, cautioning against simplistic assumptions that more biomass inputs will automatically translate into durable soil improvement (Lehmann & Kleber, 2015).
 In the context of sericulture, this point has practical implications.
-A regenerative strategy must not only increase organic returns but also improve the conditions under which biological processing and stabilisation occur, such as maintaining soil cover, moderating temperature and moisture extremes, and providing diverse substrates that sustain microbial communities across seasons.

-1.3.
-SPNF/ZBNF as a regenerative proposal and the emerging evidence base
+A regenerative strategy must not only increase organic returns but also improve the conditions under which biological processing and stabilisation occur, such as maintaining soil cover, moderating temperature and moisture extremes, and providing diverse substrates that sustain microbial communities across seasons.SPNF/ZBNF as a regenerative proposal and the emerging evidence base

-Subhash Palekar Natural Farming (SPNF), also widely known as Zero Budget Natural Farming (ZBNF), proposes a low-external-input pathway in which farm-derived biological amendments, mulching, and diversified cropping are used to activate soil biology and recycle nutrients locally.
+Subhash Palekar Natural Farming (SPNF), also widely known as Zero Budget Natural Farming), proposes a low-external-input pathway in which farm-derived biological amendments, mulching, and diversified cropping are used to activate soil biology and recycle nutrients locally.
 A defining element is the use of fermented formulations such as Jeevamrit, intended to stimulate microbial activity and nutrient mobilization (Dev et al., 2022; Nagarjun, et al., 2025).
 While claims around such inputs can sometimes be generalised beyond available evidence, recent peer-reviewed field findings provide a clearer basis for cautious interpretation.
 For example, reported results indicate that Jeevamrit application in ZBNF fields can improve soil properties, including microbial indicators, suggesting plausible pathways for enhanced nutrient cycling and soil functioning (Saharan et al., 2023).
 For mulberry-based sericulture, this matters because soil biological activation could support more stable nutrient supply for repeated leaf regrowth, particularly when combined with organic matter retention through mulching and residue recycling.

 Beyond soil indicators, farmers’ willingness to adopt SPNF/ZBNF practices depends heavily on production outcomes (Münster, 2018; Mondal et al., 2023).
 Evidence from field plot experiments in Andhra Pradesh reports that ZBNF did not impose an initial yield penalty relative to conventional and organic alternatives, though results varied across contexts (Duddigan et al., 2022).
 This is encouraging for sericulture transitions because leaf supply must remain dependable during practice change.
 However, scaling analyses argue that yield challenges may arise when attempting broad expansion of ZBNF, especially in high-yield or nutrient-demanding contexts, and that agronomic redesign and careful nutrient accounting are critical for sustainability claims (Smith et al., 2020).
 These cautions are directly relevant to mulberry gardens, where biomass export is frequent and nutrient demand is continuous; a “one-size-fits-all” approach could be risky without sericulture-specific validation.